OPS-E2E-PPE/VBA-Docs/api/Access.Image.OldBorderStyle.md

 keywords: vbaac10.chm10384
 f1_keywords:
 - vbaac10.chm10384
-ms.prod: access
 api_name:
 - Access.Image.OldBorderStyle
 ms.assetid: ab5295d3-9e24-4604-a541-ac5bba837c0b
 ms.date: 02/22/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Image.OldBorderStyle property (Access)

-You can use this property to set or return the unedited value of the **BorderStyle** property for a form or control.
+Use this property to set or return the unedited value of the **BorderStyle** property for a form or control.
 This property is useful if you need to revert to an unedited or preferred border style.
 Read/write **Byte**.

 ## Syntax